-Many expats think that their lease in the Netherlands can be terminated as soon as the landlord wants.
-Fortunately, this is not the case.
-In the Netherlands, there is indeed a strong tenant protection, also for expats.
-The rental rights lawyers of Arslan Lawyers explain what tenant protection entails, in which cases the landlord can terminate the lease and how you as an expat can defend yourself.
+Many expats think that their tenancy agreement in the Netherlands can be terminated just like that as soon as the landlord wants.
+Fortunately, that is not the case.
+In the Netherlands, there is a strong system of tenant protection,, also for expats.
+The tenancy law attorneys of Arslan Advocaten

 What is tenant protection?